kenwuuu/pencil-it-in-web/README.md

   to refactor manually.
 Jetbrains refactor doesn't catch the strings.
 See `friends-container.js` and the mock data file `friends.html`.
 The JS file calls `friends.html` but if you move `friends.html`, `friends-container.js doesn't get updated with the new pathname.
+- JetBrains IDEs don't format the HTML inside of JS functions.
+So if you make a new (Web Component) component, format the HTML with an online formatter and then paste it back in.
+  I use [this site](https://www.freeformatter.com/html-formatter.html#before-output).
+I use 2 spaces to save space because HTML is indent-heavy.

 # Setting up